Supplies Low For Shelters Helping Migrants As Holidays Near

 “I just want her to sleep,” Juan Jose said in Spanish as he rocked his daughter.

 More migrants like the father and daughter duo are coming.
-Volunteer shelters along the U.S. say they getting hit with an expected surge of new migrants seeking asylum in the U.S. who will need temporary housing.
+Shelters run by volunteers in the U.S. say they are getting hit with an expected surge of new migrants seeking asylum in the U.S. who need temporary housing.
 Nonprofit groups and churches — especially along the U.S.-Mexico border — are racing to get donated clothes, diapers, cots and meals for Central American migrants as the holidays approach and resources begin to dwindle.

 The move comes as Trump administration in recent weeks has been releasing detained immigrants from Central America at a quicker pace than previously, putting a strain on shelters from San Diego to South Texas.